Facts and Figures: HIV and AIDS

 - Globally, there are 16 million women living with HIV, constituting 50 per cent of all adults living with HIV .

-- According to the WHO, HIV/AIDS is the leading cause of death among women of reproductive age in developing countries .
+- According to the WHO, HIV/AIDS is the leading cause of death among women of reproductive age, worldwide .

 - In 2013, almost 60 per cent of all new HIV infections among young persons occurred among adolescent girls and young women; this translates into almost 1,000 young women newly infected with HIV every day .